 Day 1.
-We meet me for an evening promenade around Seville’s little neighborhood tapas bars from our great rooms at the Hotel Casa 1800.
-Dinner at our favorite spot in Seville.
+We meet me for an evening promenade around Seville’s little neighborhood tapas bars from our charming and comfortable rooms, literally around the corner from the Cathedral at the Hotel Casa 1800.
+Dinner at our favorite local’s spot in Seville*.

 Day 4.
-A day of cooking with Jeannie in her own kitchen as she shares the basics and fabulous tips of Andalusian cuisine.
-After an extravagant lunch we’ll relax around the pool and look forward to an evening of tapas and conversation on the top of the world.
+A day of cooking with Jeannie in her own kitchen as she teaches the basics and her fabulous tips of Andalusian cuisine.
+After an extravagant lunch, we’ll relax around the pool and look forward to an evening of tapas and conversation on the top of the world.

 Day 7.
-Fond farewells and a drive back to Seville or on to further adventures.
+Fond farewells over breakfast and a drive back to Seville or on to your further adventures.
 We’ll keep in touch and do it again.
 Soon.
 Adios!

 *I suggest that if you want more time in Seville you book extra days at the beginning or ending of this week; We have a great local guide who will work with you.